Coregular submanifolds and Poisson submersions: Poisson submersions with Poisson fibres

-\begin{example} \normalfont \emph{An example of an orthogonal pencil which is not almost-coupling.} Consider the surjective submersion It defines a Poisson map $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$, where where $\mathscr{E}_i$ and $\mathscr{V}_i$ denote the the following vector fields on $\mathbb{C}^2$: Note that meets the vertical bundle of $p:\Sigma \to M$ trivially, and therefore $p:(\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ is a coregular submersion in which fibres all have the trivial Poisson structure.
+Note that meets the vertical bundle of $p \colon\Sigma \to M$ trivially, and therefore $p \colon (\Sigma,\pi_{\Sigma}) \to (M,\pi_M)$ is a Poisson submersion with Poisson fibres in which fibres all have the trivial Poisson structure.
 This implies that this is in fact an orthogonal pencil.
 However, it is not almost-coupling: an Ehresmann connection for which it is almost-coupling would coincide with $H=\pi_{\Sigma}^{\sharp}(T^*\Sigma)$ on the locus $z_0 \neq 0$, but shows that $H|_{z_0 \neq 0}$ cannot extend to a global Ehresmann connection. \end{example}

-While general coregular Poisson submersions need not admit orthogonal splittings, they have in some sense a canonical candidate for the job:
+While general Poisson submersions with Poisson fibres need not admit orthogonal splittings, they have in some sense a canonical candidate for the job: